dmohle/tPythonAIchatBot01/README.md

     temperature=0.7
 )

-# Extract the model's response and update the conversation history
+### Extract the model's response and update the conversation history
 ai_response = response.choices[0].text.strip()
 conversation_history += ai_response

-# conversation_history now has the full conversation that you can use for subsequent API calls
+### conversation_history now has the full conversation that you can use for subsequent API calls
 Keep in mind that there is a limit to the number of tokens that the model can process in a single prompt, so for very long conversations, you might need to truncate older parts of the conversation or summarize them.

-Regenerate